asamallab/MCBF/RoF/README.md

        * expressions: the Boolean expression of the RoF
        * isomorphisms: all permutations and negations of the inputs of the RoF

-  2. RoF_checker.py: Program to check if a BF is a RoF (This program makes use of RoF_catalog as a look-up table to check for RoFs).
+  2. RoF_checker.py: Program to check if a BF is a RoF.
+This program makes use of RoF_catalog as a look-up table to check for RoFs.
      ```python
       >>> is_RoF (3, '11001101')
       'The BF is not a RoF'